MouhaDiouf/slider-react/README.md

-# Building a menu app with React
+# Building a slider page with React
 ![screenshot](./src/screenshot.jpg)